-Subject GCSE Philosophy and Ethics Subject Co-ordinator Mr Dawson
+Subject GCSE Philosophy and Ethics Subject Leader Ms Winsbrough

 The great thing about Philosophy and Ethics is that it teaches you not what to think, but how to think.
 It is the study of meaning, and of the principles underlying how humans behave and make sense out of the world around them.